aarsri/reading-group/models.md

 ### Strengthening the Model
 * Ideas: audio-native manipulation (e.g., speech/pitch perturbation, additive noise), phoneme substitutions using TTS model.
-* **Learning goal**: many sounds correspond to the same transcription token → robustness to speech variation
+* **Learning goal**: many sounds correspond to the same transcription token → robustness to speech variation.
-* Alternate learning goal: same utterance can be composed of different sounds and can be expressed differently orthographically (hard)
+* Alternate learning goal: same utterance can be composed of different sounds and can be expressed differently orthographically (hard).

+### Takeaway
+ASR brittleness comes from committing to orthography.
+Augmentation can broaden tolerance, but without dialect-aware labels, robustness risks looking like noisier transcriptions rather than genuinely dialect-sensitive.

 ## Speech Language Models (e.g., AudioLM, Vall-E)
 Goal: Robustness in generative unit distributions.